 This is about as big of a bell pepper substitute slam dunk as you can get.
 Poblano chilies share many similar physical qualities to bell peppers.
 They have thick meaty walls and large cavities, making them excellent – like bells – for stuffing.
 Plus, poblanos are becoming easier and easier to find.
 Many supermarkets now carry poblano peppers right next to the bells in the fresh produce section.

 The big differences?
 Taste and spiciness.
 Poblanos have a richer, earthier flavor that’s much different than the bright grassiness of green bell peppers or the sweetness of most of the colored bell varieties.
 It’s a flavor profile that many people actually prefer.
 There is a simmering heat here, too, but only a dash of it.
-Poblano chilies range from 1,000 to 1,500 Scoville heat units which places them two to eight times milder than a jalapeño pepper.
+Poblano chilies range from 1,000 to 1,500 Scoville heat units which place them two to eight times milder than a jalapeño pepper.
 This is a spice the whole family can handle.

 Two other great fresh chili choices: Anaheim or cubanelle chilies

 Both of these chilies tend to be sweeter than the poblano.
 So if you’re looking for an alternative to red bells (or another color other than green), the Anaheim and cubanelle peppers can both work.
 They both have relatively thick walls (Anaheims are a little thicker) and a large cavity, too.
-If you’re looking for an alternative to the bell to act as a frying pepper, opt for the cubanelle.
+If you’re looking for an alternative to the bell to act like a frying pepper, opt for the cubanelle.
 It’s also known as the Italian frying pepper as it’s built perfectly for the role.

 Both chilies fall under the mild chili pepper range. so they are very family friendly.
 Anaheim peppers can reach the lowest end of jalapeño heat, while cubanelles are milder than even the poblano.